Board of Pharmacy

 (a) “AMDS” means automated medication distribution system, that is an automated device or series of devices operated by an electronic interface with one of more computers that is used to prepare, package, or dispense specified dosage units of drugs for administration or dispensing to a patient or the ultimate user.
 “AMDS” includes a device that prepares and packages a drug for unit dose dispensing, that prepares and packages a drug into outpatient prescription vials, and that dispenses pre-packaged drugs.

-(b) “Certified pharmacy technician” means an individual who is registered with the Board as a pharmacy technician and whose registration is unencumbered and who has obtained and maintains current certification from a national technician certification authority approved by the Board.
+(c) “Certified pharmacy technician” means an individual who is registered and in good standing with the Board as a pharmacy technician and who has obtained and maintains current certification from a national technician certification authority approved by the Board

-(d) “Coordinating Pharmacy” means a licensed pharmacy located within the State of Vermont providing remote pharmacy services at one or more licensed remote dispensing/pharmacy sites.
+(d) “Coordinating Pharmacy” is a licensed pharmacy located within the State of Vermont providing remote pharmacy services at one or more licensed remote dispensing/pharmacy sites.

-(e) “Coordinating pharmacist” means a Vermont licensed pharmacist with an unencumbered license who provides remote pharmacy services and who has no less than three years licensed practice experience.
+(e) “Coordinating pharmacist” is a Vermont licensed pharmacist with no less than three years licensed practice experience who provides remote pharmacy services.

-(f) “Coordinating Pharmacist Manager” means a Vermont licensed pharmacist who has full responsibility for all aspects of one or more remote pharmacies.
+(f) “Coordinating Pharmacist Manager” is a Vermont licensed pharmacist who has full responsibility for all aspects of one or more remote pharmacies.

 (g) “Remote Pharmacy” means a licensed pharmacy facility where pharmacy services are provided by a coordinating pharmacist.
 The remote pharmacy is designed so that a pharmacist at a different location provides pharmacy services electronically via a computer system and via video and audio communication system approved by the Board.